-Did you stay up late on New Year’s Eve to make sure that 2020 did actually leave us?
-If you did, were you disappointed that 2021 was exactly the same as the day before?
+Did you stay up late on New Year’s Eve to make sure that last year did actually leave us?
+If you did, were you disappointed that the new year was exactly the same as the day before?

 While the year transitioned and gave the illusion of something new, apart from the date what else changed?
 You are the same person with the same set of skills and surrounded by the same people; nothing actually changed!
 So what can we do to make changes that last?